 Comment and tell me about something YOU’D like to do in 2017!
 Not an unattainable New Year’s Resolution (ugh…), but something that you really WANT to do!
 Not something you feel you HAVE to do (that’s a whole different subject)!
 Think about what makes you say, “YES”!

 Producing “My Mother’s Garden” adult coloring book (last year) meant labor-intensive sketching from garden photos, scanning the sketches, cleaning up the scans, and then laying it all out the book format.
 It took a long time!
-My latest adult coloring book, “Ocean Rhythms,” was done on my laptop in just under 50 hours (including creating the art and finding suitable quotes and ocean facts for each page).
+My latest adult coloring book, “Ocean Rhythms,” was done on my laptop in around 50 hours (including creating the art and finding suitable quotes and ocean facts for each page).
 The mandalas I was creating needed to be more precise than my hand-drawing skills could produce, and building them in CorelDRAW was the best way for me to accomplish the task.

 After laying out a blank page to the correct size and format for publication, I chose five or six creatures and a tiny decorative motif for each mandala.
 I started with the center, created a circle, and then aligned objects (sharks, fish, starfish, whales, turtles, etc) along the path of the circle varying the numbers in each piece.
 Increasing the size of the circular path, I added more creatures in various configurations.
 Some of the pages are distinctly Hawaiian (in fact, I used Hawaiian petroglyphs in some of the pieces), and each mandala has a main focus, whether shells, deep sea, sharks, or turtles.
 It was a very interesting learning process as I got my hands on some tools in Corel that I’ve never used before.
 I’ll admit that it still is a very unusual but pleasant, feeling to color in a book that came from my brain and hands!